mtulio/mtulio.labs/docs/guides/ocp-aws-transit-gateway.md

 Overview of steps:

 - Create regular VPC (172.254.0.0/16)
-- Create a private and public subnets across zones
+- Create a private and public subnet across zones
 - Create IGW
 - Create a single Nat GW
 - Create public route table -> IGW
 - Create private route table -> NGW

-- Create Transit Gateway attachment
+- Create a Transit Gateway attachment
 - Create TGW default route to TG attachment in TG RTB
 - Create route entry to 10.0.0.0/8 to Attachment in both public and private route tables for the VPC

-- Deploy mirror registry into hub VPC in public subnet
+- Deploy mirror registry into hub VPC in the public subnet
 - Create DNS

 ### Prerequisites